CEO, COO, CIVIC AND PHILANTHROPIC LEADER, AUTHOR, INVENTOR & MENTOR

 Janelle is an active member of the community and generously donates her time to worthwhile causes.

-Recognized for exemplifying family and community leadership, Janelle and her husband, Larry, were honored this year at the Texans Can Academy Cares For Kids luncheon for their generosity and dedication to helping children overcome obstacles.
+Recognized for exemplifying family and community leadership, Janelle and her husband, Larry, were honored in 2018 at the Texans Can Academy Cares For Kids luncheon for their generosity and dedication to helping children overcome obstacles.

 The F&F Foundation was founded by Janelle and Larry as a charitable organization which benefits children.
 Each year, Friedman & Feiger, LLP donates time and fund-raising for notable charities.
 Millions of dollars have been raised through the F&F Foundation for worthy charities such as Wednesday’s Child, Children’s Medical Center and the Salvation Army’s Gene and Jerry Jones Center For Children, among others.